 The Glasshouse is hired as part of the Jephson's event venue.

 The Glasshouse is well-used by local schools for science and art sessions.
 There are lesson plans and worksheets available for visiting schools to use when they visit.
 Themes include plant growth, adaptation and food.

 Just Inspire Hospitality and Event Management look after the catering and events at Jephson Garden’s Glasshouse.
-The venues are currently undergoing refurbishment and will be re-opening on 1 March 2019.

 Please complete the online enquiry form.